jsvine/intro-to-visidata/docs/index.rst

 ====================== ==================================== ================
 The Big Picture        If you read nothing else ...
-Draft complete Basic Usage            All you need to know to get started  Draft complete Intermediate Usage     Some of the handiest power-features  First four chapters drafted Advanced Usage         How to bend VisiData to your whims   One chapter drafted Practical Examples     Step-by-step walkthroughs            Two examples drafted
+Draft complete Basic Usage            All you need to know to get started  Draft complete Intermediate Usage     Some of the handiest power-features  Draft complete Advanced Usage         How to bend VisiData to your whims   One chapter drafted Practical Examples     Step-by-step walkthroughs            Two examples drafted
 ====================== ==================================== ================